comunica/Article-ISWC2018-Resource/content/architecture.md

 Each mediator is connected to a single bus, and its goal is to determine and invoke the *best* actor for a certain task.
 The definition of '*best*' depends on the mediator, and different implementations can lead to different choices in different scenarios.
 A mediator works in two phases: the _test_ phase and the _run_ phase.
-The test phase is used to check which actors on the bus are _able to act_ on a certain type of message,
+The test phase is used to check under which conditions the action can be performed in each actor on the bus.
-<span class="comment" data-author="RV">but they should be, according to [](#relation-actor-bus)?</span>
-and if so, what are the conditions under which this action can be performed.
 This phase must always come before the _run_ phase, and is used to select which actor is best suited to perform a certain task under certain conditions.
 If such an actor is determined, the _run_ phase of a single actor is initiated.
 This _run_ phase takes this same type of message, and requires to _effectively act_ on this message,